What is Cheque?

 Every cheque contains a cheque number that is mentioned on the leaf.
 The cheque number is used to find the status of a cheque.
 To find the cheque number, you can look at the first six numbers that are present on the bottom of the cheque.

-2. The MICR code is the magnetic link character recognition code.
-The nine digits of the MICR code indicate the bank and branch from where the cheque was initially issued to the account holder.
-The first three digits of it are the city code; the next three digits will reflect the bank code, and the last three represent the code of the branch.
+• The first three digits of MICR code are the city code; the next three digits will reflect the bank code, and the last three digits represent the branch code.

-3. After the MICR code, there are the six digits that are mentioned on the cheque, and they are a portion of the account number.
+• After the MICR code, there are the six digits that are mentioned on the cheque, and they are a portion of the account number.

 How to Write a Cheque?